If your brand image needs to be consistent, why doesn’t your website?

 Tip #5: Use a Format tool

-The plugin TinyMCE Advanced has a formatting option.
-A dropdown menu (called FORMAT) can be quickly coded by your web developer to include all the styles that you need for your site.
-All you have to do is highlight or select the text/image for the style to be applied to and then select the style from the menu.
+The plugin Kadence Blocks includes many formatting options.
+The side panel and options bars included with this plugin can be quickly coded by your web developer to include all the styles that you need for your site.
+All you have to do is highlight or select the text/image for the style to be applied to and then select the style.
 You don’t need to search for font types, colours, weights or anything.

-I have to admit that page inconsistency has happened on some sites that I have created – mostly after their handover.
-A warning: potential customers of Rusty Mango Design beware, I will ring you up and let you know if your styles are out of whack – nicely of course.
+A word of warning to potential customers of Tropical Coast Web Design – it’s my role as your web developer to ensure that your website looks good and works well so I will ring you up and let you know if your styles are out of whack – nicely of course.
 I will also offer our full support to help you present your information in a consistent style.
 After all, it’s my job to help you look your best – a cohesive and constant appearance is vitally important to the overall success of your website.